DevOpsVisions/common-workspace-hub/docs/standards-and-practices/standards-and-conventions.md

 # Common Conventions and Standards
+This document provides guidance on common conventions and standards, including examples but without specific values.
+For precise conventions and values, please refer to the detailed guidelines within each individual project and repository.

 ## Repository and Application

-This section outlines the standardized naming conventions used throughout both projects to maintain consistency and clarity:
+This section outlines the objects that should standardized naming conventions used throughout all projects to maintain consistency and clarity:

 - **Repository Name**: The full, descriptive name for the project repository, reflecting its purpose.
 - **Application Name**: The concise, user-friendly name for the application, ideal for branding and communication.